Baylor EMBA, 2019

 The pace of business is faster than ever, and for marketing professionals, an MBA is increasingly expected at the senior level.
 For Price, an Executive MBA was a practical and convenient way to continue contributing at work while gearing up for new roles to come.

 “One thing that my late grandmother would always say to me is that your education is the only thing that can't be taken away from you.
 I just fully stand by that statement,” she says.

 “There are so many things in life that are out of our control but being intentional about bettering yourself isn't one of those things.
 Taking the first step in moving from thinking about something to doing something is where the difference is made.”

 Lauren Price on "The Bear Beat"

 Are you an experienced marketing professional interested in finding out if an Executive MBA degree could be the next step in your career?
-Baylor University offers Executive Master of Business Administration at the Hankamer School of Business in two of Texas’ key business and cultural hubs—in Dallas and in Austin.
+Baylor University offers Executive Master of Business Administration at the Hankamer School of Business in one of Texas’ key business and cultural hubs—in Dallas .
 Reach out for a one-on-one consultation with our admissions advisers.
 Complete the form below, and our team will contact you directly.